openmarmot/review/README.md

 ### Example
 This is the result of running the program against a 3000 line python file.
-The API cost for this was 0.016 USD.
+The API cost for this was 0.016 USD using Grok-3-Mini.
 ![screenshot](/screenshots/output_jun_19.png "Review output")